 Other Things To Know

-- Let your dietitian know if you have diabetes. people with diabetes may experience hypoglycemia (low blood sugar) if they go on a very low-calorie diet like the clear liquid diet.
-You need to consume 200 grams of carbohydrates at regular intervals throughout the day to prevent a sudden drop in your blood sugar levels.
+- Let your dietitian know if you have diabetes.
+People with diabetes may experience hypoglycemia (low blood sugar) if they go on a very low-calorie diet like the clear liquid diet.

 - Avoid consuming a clear liquid diet with red or purple-colored liquids if you are going for a colonoscopy.
 Such liquids may hamper the imaging.
 Ask your doctor about red or purple clear liquids.

-The clear liquid diet is beneficial for treating gut issues.
-However, it is not recommended for weight loss.
-Scroll down to know why.
+The clear liquid diet may be beneficial for treating gut issues; however, it is not recommended for weight loss.
+Scroll down to understand why.

 Why The Clear Liquid Diet Is Not Meant For Weight Loss

 Many people who want to lose weight quickly prefer going on a clear liquid diet or a liquid diet to achieve their goals.
 But a clear liquid diet or any liquid diet is NOT recommended for weight loss.
 It is low in calories and lacks enough nutrients required for the normal functioning of the body and brain.
 Also, such a diet is unsustainable.
 It can cause nausea, mood swings, irritability, and increase hunger pangs.
 You will not adhere to the diet for long.
 You may also give in to the hunger and consume more calories.
-The clear liquid diet is a strict no-no for weight loss unless a licensed nutritionist recommends and you are under their constant supervision.
+The clear liquid diet needs to be done under constant supervision of a health professional.

-How do you feel full on a clear liquid diet?
+Do you still poop on a liquid diet?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.